 His career with the Australian Foreign Ministry had a strong overall focus on the Asia-Pacific region.
-He was posted to several different embassies in this region, and in Europe, during his time with the Australian Foreign Ministry, and worked on Asia-Pacific policy issues in the Department of Foreign Affairs and Trade in Canberra at different times, including as First Assistant Secretary for Southeast Asia.
-He worked closely with then Prime Minister Howard in the aftermath of the 2013 Tsunami to develop strong development partnerships between Indonesia and Australia.
+He was posted to several different embassies in this region as well as in Europe, and worked on Asia-Pacific policy issues in the Department of Foreign Affairs and Trade in Canberra, including as Head of Southeast Asia Division.

 Mr. Kemish is an Honors graduate in modern Southeast Asian history from the University of Queensland.
 He also has a graduate diploma in education from Queensland University of Technology.
 He began his professional career as a secondary school teacher, working with Aboriginal and Torres Strait islanders in the state of Queensland.